Koodous/docs.koodous.com/docs/yara/androguard.md

 # Services

 The service or services of an application are use to run tasks in background.
-Many times, the malware use this to downloads configuration files, to send stolen data or another thing, ever in background.
+Many times, the malware uses this to downloads configuration files, to send stolen data or another thing, ever in background.
 In order to detect the applications that use an special or desired service name, you can use this condition.
-It find in all services of the application and if one of this match with the regular expression or an exact string and then generates a notification.
+It searches through all services of the application and if one of them matches with the regular expression or an exact string a notification will be generated.

 ```